Crizanlizumab for People With Sickle Cell Disease

 Does Crizanlizumab Cause Side Effects?

 Most people who take crizanlizumab do well and don’t notice any side effects.
-Rarely someone might have a reaction to the IV infusion (nausea, fever, back pain, or joint pain).
+Possible reactions to the IV infusion include nausea, fever, pain during or just after getting the medicine.
 Slowing down the IV can sometimes reduce mild symptoms.
+Rarely, someone might have diarrhea, itching, or tiredness.

 How Much Does Crizanlizumab Cost?

 If your care team recommends crizanlizumab, talk to them about it.
-Ask questions.
-Share any concerns.
-Talk it over with a parent too.
+Ask questions and share any concerns.
+Talk it over with a parent or an adult you trust.
 Soon you’ll be ready to make a choice you can feel good about.